quic/lid/README.md

 usage: python3 license_identifier.license_identifer -I '/your/input/file/dir_or_file'

 optional arguments:
--T, --threshold     Set the threshold for similarity measure (ranging from 0 to 1) -L, --license_folder    Specify the directory where the license text files are.
+-T, --threshold     Set the threshold for similarity measure (ranging from 0 to 1, default value is 0.04) -L, --license_folder    Specify the directory where the license text files are.
 -I, --input_path    Specify the input path - to a file or a directory (when pointed to a directory, it considers subdirectories recursively)
 -F, --output_format Specify the output format (options are 'csv', 'easy_read')